When to take your CPP benefit

-One, if you believe your genes are good, and you have a strong chance to live beyond age 85, then depending if you need the cash it may be beneficial to defer CPP until age 70.
+- If you believe your genes are good, and you have a strong chance to live beyond age 84 or 85, then depending if you need the cash it may be beneficial to defer CPP until age 70.
 This is only if you can afford to defer the income until age 70.

-If not, and most people can’t afford to defer the money let alone see the future, then it often makes good sense to take CPP when you can – age 60.
+- If not, if you can’t afford to defer and you need the money of course then take CPP when you can at age 60.

 Two, and what usually comes up in these calculations, Sally’s choosing to take her CPP at age 64, 65, or even 66 are not her “best” choices.

 Great analysis.
 Say someone is over the age 60 and still wants to work.
 Should they delay taking CPP?
 What considerations should go into this answer?

 I believe the factors that someone in this situation should consider are:

 - If I delay taking my CPP and continue working, my future earnings and CPP contributions may increase my CPP.
 How does that compare to the lower CPP plus post-retirement benefits (PRBs) that I will receive if I do take my CPP and continue working?